kernelorg-mirror/docs_docsko_korg/source/email-hosting.rst

 firstname.lastname@maintainer.cc address that forwards to your existing mailbox.
 Unlike linux.dev, this does not give you a separate inbox.

 See :doc:`maintainercc` for more information.
-This service is still being rolled out.

 **Advantages:**